Harry-Thompson/Dog-1.0/README.md

-                                                        #Dog-1.0-Beagle-
+                                                       #Dog-1.0-'Beagle'
-## cleaner, simpler re implementation of the UNIX program cat.
+## Dog-1.0 'Beagle', is a cleaner, simpler re implementation of the UNIX program cat.
 Dog improves on cat with speed and with features such as pagination (scrolling) and hex dumping (yet to be implemented) for binary files

 -------------------